alexmitelman/blog/content/blog/python-best-practice/Automating Python Best Practices for a New Project.md

 Type wars started in 70s.
 IBM with Smalltalk against Sun with Java.
 As we all know, strongly typed Java won, although Smalltalk being dynamically typed language was considered as a competitive advantage by some companies due to rapid development.
 Of course, type reduces amount of bugs and runtime errors which can be also solved by having 100% test coverage (as [Uncle Bob claims](https://blog.cleancoder.com/uncle-bob/2016/05/01/TypeWars.html), that's one of the reasons of Python's success).
 However, let's not forget that not all projects have 100% coverage.

 But can we have best of two worlds?
 Can we have type safety with rapid software development?
 I think, with Mypy we can.
 Mypy is a static code analysis tool that makes sure that the code is type safe.
 The project became so valuable that Python creator Guido van Rossum added type annotations to Python and joined Mypy development.
-Using type annotations also helps IDE providing a better code completion.
+Using type annotations also helps IDE to provide a better code completion.
 As a bonus, type annotations make code more readable for humans too.

 ### How to install mypy